hed-standard/hed-specification/docs/source/06_Infrastructure_and_tools.md

 corresponding `#` in the schema.
 The units are not mandatory.
 If an annotation is not provided for a particular column value, that entry is skipped when the annotation for a row is assembled.

+Placeholders in sidecars appear in two different places:
+The `#` placeholders in sidecars are not replaced with values.
+Rather, the HED annotation
+Rather,
+### 6/2
+See [**Sidecar validation**](sidecar-validation-anchor) for information about the special role of `#` placeholders in sidecars.

 (event-validation-anchor)=
 ### 6.2.4.
 Event validation